All Episodes

 They don't know what's going on over there.

-They're programmed robots, they can't be critical.
+They can't be critical.

-It's against the uniform code of military, just really impugned them, insulted them, and is exactly as I have told all of you um in the the way the left holds them in contempt.
+And exactly as I have told all of you the way the left holds them in contempt, he made my whole point for me.

 So you mentioned that, Keith.

-Then you get this story with these ingrates from the Christian peace team, whatever, failing to congratulate and thank their their rescuers.
+Then you get this story with these ingrates from the Christian peace team, whatever, failing to congratulate and thank their rescuers.

 How do you keep yourself up, sir?

-Well, that our motivation is not their gratitude.
+Well, our motivation is not their gratitude.

-So, yeah, but I mean when you watch the news in this country, you see it every day when you how I mean I mean you you think you're doing heroic things.
+Yeah, but I mean, when you watch the news in this country, you see it every day.

-You think you're protecting the country, you're doing what you signed up for.
+You're doing what you signed up for.

-You're defending the Constitution and the people of this country, and then you watch these ingrates on television who impugned what you're doing, tell half stories about what you I'm just asking you uh uh uh as human being to human being, even though you're a ranger, how does it make you feel day in and day out?
+I'm just asking you, as human being to human being, even though you're a Ranger, how does it make you feel day in and day out?

-Um it is a little disheartening, I'll say that.
+It is a little disheartening, I'll say that.

-Um it's but then again, that's different.
+But then again, that's different.

-And they're just showing up and they can applaud or boo whatever they want to do.
+And they're just showing up and they can applaud or boo, whatever they want to do.

-But when you have uh a a business or an institution with constitutional protection, the United States media, which uh has now assigned itself an agenda here, which is to help the Democratic Party engineer the defeat of this president, however which way possible, including demoralizing support for this war.
+But when you have a business or an institution with constitutional protection, the United States media, which has now assigned itself an agenda here, which is to help the Democratic Party engineer the defeat of this president, however which way possible, including demoralizing support for this war, that's a different thing.

 Either that or they believe what their parents tell them.

-In fact, John Burns, I had a little note sent to me today, John Burns, who's the bag dad bureau chief for the uh New York Times was asked, uh you guys uh you guys not really reporting all the good news.
+John Burns, who's the Baghdad bureau chief for the New York Times, was asked, you guys not really reporting all the good news?

 It's not because we have an agenda.